We follow the core values of Leadership, Teamwork, and Discipline to help make any youth the best they can be.

 Complete Recruit Training

-Recruit Training is a 3 month process consisting of 7 Wednesday night meetings and 3 Sunday afternoon sessions.
+Recruit Training is a 3 month process consisting of at least 6 Wednesday night meetings and one 24 hour encampment.

 Frequently Asked Questions